Get Started With Profiling in IntelliJ IDEA

 This example is far from exhaustive: IntelliJ IDEA provides a lot of ways to analyze the profiler report and the flame graph is only one of them.
 The range of cases where the profiler may be useful is also immense.

-If you’re interested in profiling, make sure to check out the documentation.
+If you’re interested in profiling, make sure to check out the documentation and the dedicated page.
 Also, let us know in the comments if you’d like us to make tutorials for any specific profiling cases.

 Happy developing!